 May also be called: Slipped Vertebra

-Spondylolisthesis (spon-duh-lo-les-THEE-sis) is a condition that occurs when one of the vertebrae slips forward and out of place on the vertebra beneath it.
+Spondylolisthesis (spon-duh-low-lis-THEE-sis) is when one of the vertebrae slips forward and out of place on the vertebra beneath it.

 More to Know

 There are nine vertebrae fused together to form the tailbone and 24 stacked on top of one another in the vertebral column.
 The five closest to the tailbone, where spondylolisthesis is typically found, are the lumbar vertebrae.